ivyyuan619/GmailGenerate/README.md

 This project is a Streamlit web application that uses OpenAI's GPT-3.5-turbo model to generate email content based on user input.

 ## Features
-1. Utilize an accessible and user-friendly interface
+1. Utilize an accessible and user-friendly interface.
 2. Generate professional emails using AI.
 3. Generate word cloud visualizations based on generated email content.